-12 dead in Alabama due to Tropical Depression Claudette, including 10 children
+12 dead in Alabama due to tropical depression Claudette, including 10 children

 Ten people, including nine children, were killed on Saturday (Jun 19) in a fiery multi-vehicle crash about 55 kilometres south of Montgomery on Interstate 65, according to Butler County Coroner Wayne Garlock.

-He said the vehicles likely hydroplaned on wet roads, with eight children, ages 4 to 17, killed in a van belonging to a youth ranch for abused or neglected children operated by the Alabama Sheriffs Association.
-Two people died in separate vehicles, Garlock told local news outlets - 29-year-old Cody Fox and his 9-month-old daughter, Ariana, both of Marion County, Tennessee.
+He said the vehicles likely hydroplaned on wet roads, with eight children, ages four to 17, killed in a van belonging to a youth ranch for abused or neglected children operated by the Alabama Sheriffs Association.
+Two people died in separate vehicles, Garlock told local news outlets - 29-year-old Cody Fox and his nine-month-old daughter, Ariana, both of Marion County, Tennessee.

 “He was a great guy and we’re really gonna miss him,” said Aaron Sanders, who worked with Fox at the emergency management agency in Marion County.
 He said Fox also ran a hot tub business with his father and doted on his daughter.
 “He just loved her to death and that was his life.”